Jurassic National Monument: History

 The quarry was found by sheepherders and cattlemen as they drove their animals through the area during the late 19th century.
-In 1927, the Department of Geology at the University of Utah, under the direction of Chairman F.F.
-Hintze, visited the area and collected 800 bones.
-In 1939-41 a field party of Princeton University, led by William Lee Stokes (1915–1994, known as the "Father of Utah geology"), came on site to extensively dig up specimens.
+In 1927, Golden York of the Department of Geology at the University of Utah and Ferdinand Friis Hintze, director of the Department at the time, were the first who started to methodically excavate the site.
+Over several weeks, approximately 800 bones were collected by this first expedition.
+In 1929 the Department of Geology returned to the area sending Golden York on site again, though this time for a three-year campaign of excavations under the direction of Dr. Frederic J. Pack.
+In 1931, over these three years, 949 specimens were collected.
+In 1939-41 Princeton University sent a field party to the quarry to extensively dig up specimens.
+These Princeton expeditions were financed by Malcolm Lloyd, a lawyer of Philadelphia, who also was a Princeton alumnus with a strong interest in paleontology.
+Lloyd, Professor Glenn Lowell Jepsen of Princeton (1903–1974) and Brigham Young University graduated William Lee Stokes (1915–1994, later known as the "Father of Utah geology") led the expeditions.
+Eventually, in 1941, they recruited two students for assistance during the excavations: William W. Warner (1920–2008, graduated at Princeton two years later in 1943) and John Boyd.
 Because of the proximity to Cleveland, Utah, and because these expeditions were financed by Malcolm Lloyd, the site was later known as the Cleveland-Lloyd Quarry.
-In three summers, the 1939-1941 Princeton expeditions collected 1,200 bones.
-A part of these bones was sent to Princeton and eventually the bones were sorted to mount a complete composite skeleton of Allosaurus, but World War II broke out and the skeleton was not mounted and exhibited in the university until February 1961.
-This Allosaurus skeleton, still nowadays on display at Guyot Hall, in the campus of New Jersey, is most likely the first Allosaurus skeletal mount obtained from the quarry.
-In the meantime, and because excavations had been interrupted by the war, work started again in 1960, when young paleontologist James Henry Madsen Jr. (1932–2009) was hired within the University of Utah to assist William Lee Stokes with the excavations.
+Before the end of 1941 they have collected 1,200 bones.
+A part of these bones was sent to Princeton and eventually the bones were sorted to mount a complete composite skeleton of Allosaurus, but World War II broke out and the skeleton was not mounted nor exhibited in the university until February 1961.
+This Allosaurus skeleton, the first Allosaurus skeletal mount obtained from the quarry, has been on public display for over 63 years between 1961 and 2024 at Guyot Hall's museum of natural history of Princeton University at the campus of New Jersey, though labelled Antrodemus, which in the meantime had been synonymised with Allosaurus.
+It was re-mounted in 2026 in the Briger Hall building, close to Guyot Hall.

 Exhibit buildings and visitor center at Jurassic National Monument.
 View is towards the west.